ChuanYuDev/computer_systems_a_programmer_perspective/labs/ok_proxy_lab/proxy_lab.md

 - Proxy ignore SIGPIPE signal (page 964)?
     - `write` return EPIPE errors?
+    - How to generate this error?

 - Prematurely close, `read` turn -1 with `errno` set to `ECONNRESET`
     - Proxy should not terminate due to this error
+    - How to generate this error?

 - `free sbuf` in `SIGINT` signal handler